 The exhibit features highlights from the Chicago Park District Archive at CPL's Special Collections.
 On display are landscape and architectural drawings, photographs, toys, and archival and conservation materials.
 See exhibit highlights and hear from the curators in the WBEZ story "Historical Photos Revisit the Rise of Parks and Public Spaces in Chicago’s Bygone Eras."

 The Chicago Park District Archive, from which this exhibit is largely drawn, consists of over 106,000 park drawings and more than 62,000 park photographs.
 You can view 10,000 of these images in our Chicago Park District digital collection.

 How to Visit

-Face masks and temperature checks are required to enter Harold Washington Library Center.
+Face masks are required to enter Harold Washington Library Center.
 Social distancing and masks are required in the exhibit gallery.
 No more than 18 visitors are allowed in the gallery at a time.

 - Take a sneak peek preview of the exhibit